 But if you’re in a rush, it can be worth it because you can receive the results in just ten days.

 EasyDNA offers the most reliable PKD-only test on the market.
-While 60 dollars is a lot for testing a single genetic disease, the fast turnaround time can make it a worthwhile investment if you need to know, but if you don’t need the results fast, other options provide a much more for your money.
+The fast turnaround time can make it a worthwhile investment if you need to know, but other options provide much more for your money if you don’t need the results fast.